kendarorg/HttpAnsweringMachine/docs/docker/commons.md

-All the available docker images are in docker/images
+All the available docker images are in docker/images, samples and on Docker Hub: [https://hub.docker.com/u/kendarorg](https://hub.docker.com/u/kendarorg)

+## TLDR

+To start at once installing the demo applications just download and run with "docker-compose up" the following composer files.
+The HAM server is at http://www.local.test

+* [Calendar app](https://github.com/kendarorg/HttpAnsweringMachine/../HttpAnsweringMachine/raw/main/samples/calendar/hub_composer/docker-compose.yml).
+The application is at http://www.sample.test
+* [Quotes app](https://github.com/kendarorg/HttpAnsweringMachine/../HttpAnsweringMachine/raw/main/samples/quotes/hub_composer/docker-compose.yml).
+The application is at http://ham.quotes.master

+Then connect using as socks5 proxy [dockerip]:1080

+* For chrome you can launch it (as ONLY instance): [chrome location]chrome "--proxy-server=socks5://dockerip:1080"

 ## Base (ham.base)